European Philosophy and the History of Ideas

 The largest centre in Melbourne focusing specifically on European philosophy and the History of Ideas

-This research group is the largest centre in Melbourne focusing specifically on European philosophy and the History of Ideas.
+This research group is the largest centre in Victoria focusing specifically on European philosophy and the History of Ideas.
 In a period widely criticised for its loss of historical memory, EPHI is founded on the conviction that we are the legatees of rich philosophical traditions, from Europe and around the world, that remain worthy of study, both for their own sake, and in relation to our continuing and emerging concerns.
 Its members draw on key works and figures in the history of ideas in order to critically examine a number of concepts that are central to our contemporary thinking about ourselves, our world, and how we ought to live.
 They also explore how various philosophical ideas in European and global traditions have shaped wider cultures in different periods and, in turn, been shaped by wider institutional, economic, political, and social forces.

 EPHI aims to facilitate dialogue between researchers from diverse disciplinary backgrounds with a view to developing new connections between the history of philosophical thought, abstract thinking about concepts, theoretical reasoning about the world and its contents, and practical reasoning about individual and collective activity.
 To this end, the group hosts a fortnightly research seminar as well as several focused workshops throughout the year.

 Geoff Boucher is a senior lecturer in Literary Studies at Deakin University.
 He is the author of number of books and articles on politics, culture and psychoanalysis, including Zizek and Politics (2010—with Matt Sharpe), The Times will Suit Them (2010—with Matt Sharpe) and The Charmed Circle of Ideology (2008).
 His most recent works are Understanding Marxism (2012) and Adorno Reframed (2012).